 Ok, here we go!

 What we love most about flipping a house is not the “flipping” at all, I don’t really love that word because in my head I don’t really see dollar signs and shortcuts or cover ups for a quick profit.
 We love the restoration part.
 Making the character in these old bones shine again.
 This is just the beginning of our remodeling journey and I’m so excited to see where it takes us.
-The joy I find is this: seeing something that used to be there and bringing it back in a fresh way while at the same time creating a beautiful place for a family to live and making our little town just a little bit more beautiful again.
+The joy I find is this: seeing something that used to be beautiful and well crafted and bringing it back to life while at the same time creating a functional space for a family to live and making our little town just a little bit more beautiful again.
 These wood floors were covered with a few layers of flooring and Billy sanded them down, they are like new again!
 We kept the upper cabinets and added in a few things, like the clawfoot tub, school house lights & restoring all the ropes for the pulley windows.
-All these things enhanced and complimented the old charm of the home, and at the same time are still really beautiful and now functional.
+All these things complimented the old charm of the home, and at the same time are still really beautiful and now functional.

 The breakfast nook/laundry area

 Bathroom towels and towel hook, all faucets, market bag, bathroom floor tile: Amazon